-I almost didn’t go, just because it’s a bit far removed from other places on Santo Antão island (and potentially hard to get to).
+I almost didn’t go, just because it’s a bit far removed from other places on Santo Antão island.
 There also wasn’t much information online about Tarrafal, so I wondered if it’d be worth going.

 I went anyway, and I loved it so much!

-Tarrafal is a gentle place with tourism is still in its infancy, though it has enough things there to make for a comfortable stay.
-It has about half a dozen of guesthouses and about an equal number of restaurants.
-There are also a surprising number of things to do, not to mention it has one of the rare few beaches of the island.
+Tarrafal is a gentle place where tourism is delightfully small-scale, though it has enough things there to make for a comfortable stay.
+There are about half a dozen of guesthouses and about an equal number of restaurants.
+There are also a surprising number of things to do, not to mention that it has one of the rare few beaches on the island.

 The drive to Tarrafal

-The small town (population under 1,000) is located on the west side of Santo Antão.
-You have to drive about two hours through barely populated desert lands to reach it, which gives Tarrafal an end-of-the-world kind of feel.
+The small town of Tarrafal (population under 1,000) is located on the west side of Santo Antão.
+You have to drive about two hours through barely populated desert lands to reach it, which gives the town a kind of end-of-the-world feel.

-I have to say that getting to Tarrafal was a bit of an adventure, though.
-The road was still being completed when I visited in February 2020.
+I have to say that getting to Tarrafal was a bit of an adventure, as the road was still being completed when I visited in February 2020.
 For the last 10 kilometers or so, I had to drive through dirt tracks, then across the beach via an unpaved road.
 I almost got stuck a few times, but this made reaching the town all the more rewarding.